 How many times do you walk into your home and feel joy?
 I am sure if you have children playing and laughing your answer is probably more often than mine.

-But I did not know what joy felt like with all the extra things in my life.
-I did not know what I wanted to do with myself when I was not working, so I dove into taking great care of my yard.
+But I didn’t know what joy felt like with all the extra things in my life.
+I didn’t know what I wanted to do with myself when I was not working, so I dove into taking great care of my yard.

 When I have my home all tidy, I feel so excited and accomplished!
 The joy a clean home brings sounds absolutely crazy, I know, but try it!
 See if you feel it!

 Related Post: 3 Rs for a Joy-Filled Life

 Oh My Lanta!!
 [Yes, I am a total Full House geek!
 Thank you DJ!]
 I have never been so organized in all my life!!
 When everything has a home, it is amazing!

 I “organized” clutter for years and never felt organized.
 Decluttering and giving everything a home is absolutely life-changing!

 Now when the hubby asks where something is, I can tell him!
 How cool right?!
 Because we all know he did not go looking for it himself, even though claims he did. haha!

 Another thing I love about being organized is that it makes cleaning and tidying up time easier and quicker.